 ---|---|---|---|---|

-A number of products in this category are generally technologically mature, energy efficiency for many of these products has been addressed by appliance standards, voluntary certification programs, and industry voluntary agreements, many implemented at a national level.
-Improvements in energy efficiency may be limited to either new technological innovations such as advances in televisions and monitors, or energy savings from inactive/low power modes, which have become more significant as many of these devices are never fully off or unplugged.
-Emerging technology (ET) projects on inactive power can leverage and contribute data to the CEC’s ongoing proceedings on Low Power Modes.
+A number of products in this category are generally technologically mature, and energy efficiency for many of these products has been addressed by appliance standards, voluntary certification programs, and industry voluntary agreements, many implemented at a national level.
+But there are still other opportunities to consider, including:

 Please refer to the Emerging Technologies Coordinating Council for a complete list of active and completed projects to ensure your project is not duplicative.